 1. Pullman, Illinois: An ambitious social experiment that failed

-In 1884, George Pullman completed construction of a new manufacturing complex and town on 4,000 acres of land south of Chicago for the employees of his flourishing Pullman Palace Car Co., founded in 1867 to build luxury railroad sleeping cars.
+In 1884, George Pullman completed the construction of a new manufacturing complex and town on 4,000 acres of land south of Chicago for the employees of his flourishing Pullman Palace Car Co., founded in 1867 to build luxury railroad sleeping cars.
 He intended for his planned community to help prevent labor unrest, attract a skilled workforce and increase employee productivity by providing a clean, orderly environment away from the vice-filled big city.
 The town featured more than 1,000 homes, public buildings and parks.
 Residences had yards, indoor plumbing, gas and daily trash removal, rare amenities for industrial workers of that era.
 The community won national accolades and by 1893 had 12,000 residents; however, some who lived there chafed under Pullman’s iron rule.
 Workers, allowed only to rent their homes, could be evicted on short notice and faced random inspections by officials.
 Saloons and town meetings were banned and Pullman even had the final say on which books the library stocked and what performances the theater put on.

 In response to an economic downturn in 1894, Pullman cut jobs and wages while refusing to reduce rents, sparking a violent workers’ strike that ended only after federal troops were sent in.
 When the railway car magnate died in 1897, his coffin was buried under layers of concrete and steel so no one could desecrate his body.
 The following year, the Illinois Supreme Court ordered the Pullman Co. to sell all its non-industrial property, allowing workers to buy their homes.
 The neighborhood, which was annexed to Chicago in 1889, went into a slow decline and the factory closed in 1957.
-Soon afterward, Pullman was slated for demolition; however, it eluded that fate after residents protested and survives today.
+Soon afterward, Pullman was slated for demolition; however, it eluded that fate after residents protested and survive today.

 2. Hershey, Pennsylvania: A chocolate king’s industrial utopia

-In 1900, Milton Hershey sold the successful caramel candy business he’d founded in order to become a pioneer in the mass-production of milk chocolate.
+In 1900, Milton Hershey sold the successful caramel candy business he’d founded in order to become a pioneer in the mass production of milk chocolate.
 He built a factory complex near his birthplace in rural Pennsylvania, in part because the area’s dairy farms offered access to an ample supply of milk.
 Due to the remote location of the factory, Hershey also constructed a town for his employees, intending it as an industrial utopia that reflected his progressive beliefs.
 With streets named Chocolate and Cocoa avenues, the new town featured a wide variety of affordable, modern homes that workers could rent or own, a trolley system, public schools, social clubs, an amusement park and zoo.
 In 1909, Hershey, who was childless and had a limited formal education, established a local boarding school for orphaned boys.
 During the Great Depression, he launched a building campaign that kept hundreds of people employed and resulted in the addition of a large hotel, sports arena and other public structures to his model town.

 Despite Hershey’s altruism and his chocolate-scented community’s many amenities, life in “the sweetest place on Earth” wasn’t entirely sweet.
 Efforts were made by Hershey and his executives to police employees’ behavior when they were off the clock, and company managers were accused by some workers of showing favoritism when it came to wages and hiring practices.
 In 1937, Hershey chocolate factory workers organized the company’s first labor union and went on strike.
 Although the strike was short-lived, it marred the community’s idyllic image.
 However, after the chocolate king died in 1945, Hershey survived, unlike other company towns, and chocolate is still made there today.